Pamela Anderson Shares Topless Instagram Pic And WikiLeaks Julian Assange Love

 Anderson also is active on Twitter, sharing everything from news about a movie based on Baywatch to her passion for animal activism.
 But when it comes to Julian Assange, it’s a different story.

-Mashable reported that the WikiLeaks founder appeared annoyed at Twitter, tweeting that the micro-blogging site has a “binary class system with proximity to power represented by ‘blue tick’ insignia.”
+Mashable reported that the WikiLeaks founder appeared annoyed at Twitter, tweeting that Twitter has a “binary class system with proximity to power represented by ‘blue tick’ insignia.”

 The brouhaha reportedly stems from the verification process that Twitter maintains for celebrities and other accounts classified as “determined to be of public interest,” giving them a “tick.”
 (Pamela Anderson’s Twitter account has the coveted tick.)